InSyncWithFoo/pyright-for-pycharm/docs/configurations/inspection.md

 ## Inspection entry

-This plugin can be disabled by disabling the inspection <i>Pyright diagnostics</i>, which can be found under <b>Editor</b> | <b>Inspections</b>.
+Technically, the plugin can be disabled by disabling the <i>Pyright diagnostics</i> inspection, which can be found under <b>Editor</b> | <b>Inspections</b>.
-However, this is not recommended for other purposes than debugging.
+However, <strong>this is not recommended</strong>
+for any purposes other than debugging.

 ### Highlight severity levels